Travel

 22 W. 25th St., Nomad

-If you've visited Marché Maman, or one of the other Maman cafés, you're familiar with founders Benjamin Sormonte and Elisa Marshall's talent for creating utterly chic, French-inspired spaces you want to live in.
-Their latest outpost, Maman Nomad, checks all these boxes.
+If you've visited Maman cafés, you're familiar with founders Benjamin Sormonte and Elisa Marshall's talent for creating utterly chic, French-inspired spaces you want to live in.
+Their Maman Nomad outpost checks all these boxes.
 The first uptown presence for the duo, the gorgeous café and restaurant serve up decadent lunch and brunch options, including healthy homemade soups and quiches, plus their famous nutty chocolate chip cookies.
 Go for a relaxed brunch or afternoon coffee–or, in a pinch, grab something to go.

 Tony Leroy